 - Israel – 89.8%

 In 2019, the most productive country was Nicaragua – the Central American country, which is best known for exporting bananas, coffee, and cotton.
-But when it comes to office workers, what could be standing behind their high productivity?
+But when it comes to office work, what could be standing behind their high worker productivity?

 The answer is: flexible working.